cazasomb18/LateNight-express-back-end/README.md

 ###### I don't want my 3rd party API data to be editable - I just want it to be sorted according to <br/>user fields returned via 3rd party API and have the users to be able to leave comments on <br/>
 API entries - what is the best way to go about this?

 ###### it's sounding more and more like I probably need to create mongoDB entries for the restaurants<br/>
-	 but what is the most efficient way to do it?
+	 -but what is the most efficient way to do it?
 I don't want to have to run a massive query everytime a user logs in...<br/>

 ## User Stories